Rostammahabadi/mobile-activity-tracker/README.md

 6. Go to expo and follow their download instructions [Expo](https://expo.io/)
 7. Download Xcode to run in an iphone simulator
 8. run `npm start` in the terminal
-9. Once the expo browser opens up, click on 'Run on IOS Simulator'
+9. Once the expo browser opens up, click on 'Run on IOS Simulator' or open up Android Studio and run any android device and click 'Run on Android device/emulator'
 10. Have fun!